streamnative/oxia-java/README.md

 the following capabilities:

 - [Client](client/) for the Oxia service
+- [OpenTelemetry Metrics](client-metrics-opentelemetry/) integration with the client
+- [Testcontainer](testcontainers/) for integration testing with a local Oxia service
-- [Testcontainer](testcontainers/) for local integration testing with an Oxia service.
+- [Performance Test Tool](perf/) for performance testing with an Oxia service.

 ## Build